ronthings/deep_phix/README.md

 conda env create -f environment.yml
 ```

+## Notes on Script 0 (0_config_and_run.sh)
+This script sets some global variables.

+It calculates NUMCPUS = the number of CPUs on the system.
+This is currently set for Ubuntu, but you swap comment to activate for MacOS.
+Other variables include the locations of key FASTA and FASTQ files.
+Please check these carefully before running.
+The FASTA files are currently contained in this repository, but the FASTQ files will be elsewhere.
+The FASTA files are then indexed (only needs to happen once) and scripts 1 to 4 are executed (inheriting the variables set here).

-## Notes on Script 1
+## Notes on Script 1 (1_filter_reads.sh)
-Programs to consider:
+This script searches for and removes adapters using cutadapt - however the settings are changed a little and will differ from other commonly used setting in being a little less stringent.
+For example a single C at the end of a read will not be removed because that could deplete coverage.
+A strand placement bias filter can be used later to handle this.
+Note that perfect matches for the first 3 (CTG) or 4 (CTGT) bases of the adapter occur in 132 and 25 places in the genome, respectively.
+For this analysis, please see the adapter_search/ folder of this repository.

+Now follows a description of the rationale for using cutadapt as opposed to other programs.
+The following programs were considered:
 * [Sickle](https://github.com/najoshi/sickle)
 * [Cutadapt](https://github.com/marcelm/cutadapt)
 * [TrimGalore](https://github.com/FelixKrueger/TrimGalore)
 * [Trimmomatic](http://www.usadellab.org/cms/index.php?page=trimmomatic)

-I previously used sickle, but the repo doesn't appear to have recent updates.
+I previously used sickle, but at the time of writing the repo doesn't appear to have recent updates.
 TrimGalore is a Java wrapper script (for FastQC and cutadapt) and is in version 0.n.
 As discussed below some of the settings are a little stringent and it seems better to work directly with cutadapt to keep a simple and transparent workflow.
 I have not tried trimmomatic in detail yet.

 References:
 * [Cutadapt manual](http://manpages.ubuntu.com/manpages/xenial/man1/cutadapt.1.html)